 But the great thing about these chicken & veggie enchilada bowls are that they’re more adaptable for a variety of different diets.
 My mom is currently eating grain-free, so these bowls were awesome because my dad and I could eat them with rice and my mom could have hers with a side of steamed veggies.

-You could also serve the chicken enchilada mixture over a baked sweet potato or alongside roasted sweet potato wedges– I think that would be amazing!
-Or over quinoa, or even a bed of spinach for a lighter option.
+You could also serve the chicken enchilada mixture over a baked sweet potato, quinoa, or even a bed of spinach for a lighter option.
 These bowls are also a lot quicker to whip up than traditional enchiladas since it’s basically just adding a bunch of enchilada mix-ins to the cooked chicken, so there are no tortillas to stuff and no oven time.
 If you go the rotisserie chicken route, you can throw them together in about 20 minutes.